Broke-Developers/File-Type-Based-Structure/README.md

  └── <img src="https://github.com/user-attachments/assets/dc9259d8-da5f-4ab0-919f-9a166e2fc4e2" width="20px" height="20px"/> svg/ SVG files (mostly icons) used in project. <br/>
  > [!TIP]
 > It is a good practice to separate your SVGs by domains like `/shared/` or `/auth/`.
 > Also SVGs will be auto-transformed to a Vue component and accessed by `svg-loader` component.
+This component is auto-registered and accepts name, transformation(boolean), height, width, color, backgroundColor, and preserveAspectRatio as props.
+You can also define a pattern for SVG files and even add ignore and custom a transformation function to svg-loader vite-plugin.

 ### bridges